fmalcher/soundcraft-ui/packages/mixer-connection/README.md

 | `changeDelay(offsetMs)`   | Change channel delay relatively by adding a given value in milliseconds                                                      |
 | `delay$`                  | Get channel delay in milliseconds                                                                                            |

+Input channels on the master bus also support automix settings, see separate section about the automix feature.

 ### AUX buses

 Get access to a `AuxBus` object with `conn.aux(busNumber)`.